ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/addinganemployeefromexcel.md

 ![Image66](files/Image66.png)

 If you copy the headers into your own spreadsheet you can then input your own data.
-Note: The headers must not have spaces in between words and the company field doesn’t have to be filled in.
+Note: The headers must not have spaces in between words and the company field doesn't have to be filled in.
 The password field can also be left blank if preferred and a password will be automatically chosen.

 Click __Choose File__ then upload your Excel file.
 Once uploaded you should see a table like the one below.
 This should contain the data which you have stored in your Excel spreadsheet.